CHAPTER 18. EDUCATION.

 There shall be appointed by the state board a State

-Superintendent of Schools who shall serve at the will and pleasure
+Superintendent of Schools who serves at the will and pleasure of

-seventy-five thousand dollars.
-The state superintendent also shall
+monthly:.
+The state superintendent also shall receive necessary

-warrants of the State Auditor.
-The state superintendent shall have
+State Auditor.
+The state superintendent shall have his or her

-his or her office at the State Capitol.
-The state board shall
+office at the state Capitol.
+The state board shall report to the

 The state board annually shall evaluate the performance of the